TNieminen/devops/vh4/src/httpserv/README.md

 # General
 This server relies upon obse service to write a output.txt file to a shared volume to report messaging progress from the queue.

-## Testing
+Once the service is up and running you can query it with:

+`curl localhost:8081`

+to get sent and stored messages.